-40 However, an analogous evolution could intervene for natural properties if criteria relating to biodiversity was not by large category of biome but by habitat of threatened species, for example.

-41 This evaluation concluded that, due to the upheavals over the last 50 years, around 60% of the services of systemic origin studied were experiencing degradation or exploited in a non-rational manner and that this evolution had provoked a substantial and often irreversible loss of biological diversity.
+&lt;sup>40 However, an analogous evolution could intervene for natural properties if criteria relating to biodiversity was not by large category of biome but by habitat of threatened species, for example.
+This evaluation concluded that, due to the upheavals over the last 50 years, around 60% of the services of systemic origin studied were experiencing degradation or exploited in a non-rational manner and that this evolution had provoked a substantial and often irreversible loss of biological diversity.
 The relative known rate of extinction dating from the last century is of about 50 to 500 times superior to the rate of extinction calculated from fossil data of 0.1 to 1 extinction by million of species and by year.
-This rate increases to the value of 1 000 times superior to the basic level of extinction if one includes the species probably already disappeared.
-The evaluation underlined that, if this exploitation had procured economic benefits, it had accentuated poverty for certain categories and that the pursuance of this evolution could through its negative effects compromise the achievement of the objectives of the Millennium for Development.

-the Economics of Ecosystems and Biodiversity established in 2010 to respond to the request of environment ministers of the G8 countries and five other countries42.
-But these services are often not or insufficiently considered in the process of economic decisions and challenges for their conservation have difficulty in being translated into operational mechanisms (such as payment for ecosystem services PES) both at State43 level and international level44.
+This rate increases to the value of 1 000 the Economics of Ecosystems and Biodiversity established in 2010 to respond to the request of environment ministers of the G8 countries and five other countries.
+But these services are often not or insufficiently considered in the process of economic decisions and challenges for their conservation have difficulty in being translated into operational mechanisms (such as payment for ecosystem services PES) both at State level and international level.